Concord Mall (Delaware): 1970s: Expansion

-The 1980s: Anchor Store Turmoil
+1980s: Anchor store changes

 In April 1979, Allied Stores sold their Almart division to rival Montgomery Ward.
 By mid-1980, Montgomery Ward had converted the Concord Mall Almart location to their new discount brand, known as Jefferson Ward.
 The store was gradually renovated in 1981, with work completed by June.

 The Concord Mall Cinema was converted to a twin-screen theater in 1980.

 In 1982, Philadelphia-based Strawbridge & Clothier announced that it would build a new store at the Concord Mall, relocating from an existing location at the Merchandise Mart shopping center in Wilmington.
 The store would be built in front of the mall's center entrance—replacing much of the mall's front parking lot, and extending nearly to U.S. 202.

 Kennard's, a local Delaware-based department store, was forced to close its Concord Mall location later that year.
 Its prime spot at the mall's center court was then cleared to make room for the new Strawbridge's wing.
 Kennard's claimed the mall refused to negotiate a new lease for a smaller location at the mall.
 Mark Rubenstein, the mall's developer, contended that Kennard's was "not a strong tenant" and said, "We'd like them out."

 Strawbridge & Clothier opened at the mall on August 11, 1983.
 The store, which cost $10 million to build, was designed by the Baltimore-based architectural firm RTKL Associates.
 The 150,000 sqft building was hailed for its distinctive and elegant modern design, emphasizing natural light.

 In 1984, the Rubenstein Company sold the mall to Chicago-based JMB Realty Corp for $31.6 million.